4xTime/PyScripts/SimpleVidToAudioConverter/README.md

 python FromVidToAudio.py --ConvertFile /path/to/video.mp4 --Format ogg
 ```

-To download and convert a YouTube video to a wav audio file, and then delete the downloaded video:
+To download a video file from a YouTube video and convert it to an audio file:

 ```
-python FromVidToAudio.py --URL https://www.youtube.com/watch?v=dQw4w9WgXcQ --Format wav --DEL
+python FromVidToAudio.py --URL https://www.youtube.com/watch?v=dQw4w9WgXcQ --Format wav --VIDEO
 ```